A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Introduction

-In the past decades, numerical relativity has produced broad influences on modern astrophysics and gravitational-wave astronomy.
-During the observational discovery of gravitational waves, it has played an irreplaceable role in various aspects, particularly in the dynamical simulation of compact binary coalescences, and it has become a central topic focused by research groups worldwide.
-Among the widely used numerical simulation codes and programs, there are well-integrated, community-supported open-source platforms such as the Cactus\cite{Cactus-A} and Einstein Toolkit\cite{ETK-A,ETK-B,ETK-C}, as well as other high-performance programs specifically designed for binary system evolution, like AMSS-NCKU\cite{AMSS-NCKU-A,AMSS-NCKU-B,AMSS-NCKU-C,AMSS-NCKU-D}, BAM\cite{BAM-A,BAM-B,BAM-C}, CCATIE\cite{CCATIE-A,CCATIE-B,CCATIE-C,CCATIE-D}, FUKA\cite{FUKA}, HAD\cite{HAD-A,HAD-B}, Hahndol\cite{Hahndol-A,Hahndol-B}, IllinoisGRMHD\cite{IllinoisGRMHD-A,IllinoisGRMHD-B}, Lean\cite{Lean-A,Lean-B}, Lorene\cite{LORENE-A,LORENE-B}, MAYA\cite{MAYA-A,MAYA-B,MAYA-C}, Princeton University's code\cite{Princeton-A,Princeton-B,Princeton-C,Princeton-D}, SACRA-MPI\cite{SACRA-MPI-A,SACRA-MPI-B,SACRA-MPI-C}, SpEC\cite{SpEC-A,SpEC-B}, THC\cite{THC-A,THC-B,THC-C}, University of Illinois' code\cite{Illinois}.
-In recent years, a new generation of computational frameworks has matured, including Anthena++/AthenaK\cite{GR-Athena-A,GR-Athena-B,GR-AthenaK} (which focuses on efficient simulations with general relativistic magnetohydrodynamics and performs large-scale parallel scaling on both CPU and GPU calculations), GRChombo\cite{GRChombo-A,GRChombo-B} (which is designed using high-performance adaptive mesh refinement scheme, and it also enables users to simulate non-trivial systems in higher dimensional spacetimes), NRPy\cite{NRPy-A,NRPy-B,NRPy-C} (which facilitates automated generation of numerical relativity code via Python in efficient curvilinear coordinate systems), and SpECTRE\cite{SpECTRE-A,SpECTRE-B,SpECTRE-C,SpECTRE-D} (a highly parallel scalable program based on high-order spectral finite element methods).
-These numerical relativity codes and programs collectively provide substantial support for investigating extreme astrophysical phenomena such as black hole collisions and neutron star mergers.
+Numerical relativity has exerted a profound impact on modern astrophysics and gravitational-wave astronomy.
+During the observational detection of gravitational waves, it has played an irreplaceable role, particularly through the modeling of compact binary coalescences.
+Nowadays, numerical relativity has become a central topic in gravitational-wave studies and have been focused by research groups worldwide.
+The rapid development of numerical relativity has inspired significant innovations in computational methodologies, giving rise to diverse simulation codes and programs.
+These include the well-integrated and community-driven open-source platforms that leverage collective expertise, such as the Cactus \cite{Cactus-A} and Einstein Toolkit \cite{ETK-A,ETK-B,ETK-C}, along with other specialized high-performance codes and programs that are extensively used in gravitational wave astronomy, including the AMSS-NCKU \cite{AMSS-NCKU-A,AMSS-NCKU-B,AMSS-NCKU-B2,AMSS-NCKU-C,AMSS-NCKU-D,AMSS-NCKU-E}, BAM \cite{BAM-A,BAM-B,BAM-C}, CCATIE \cite{CCATIE-A,CCATIE-B,CCATIE-C,CCATIE-D}, FUKA \cite{FUKA}, HAD \cite{HAD-A,HAD-B}, Hahndol \cite{Hahndol-A,Hahndol-B}, IllinoisGRMHD \cite{IllinoisGRMHD-A,IllinoisGRMHD-B}, Lean \cite{Lean-A,Lean-B}, Lorene \cite{LORENE-A,LORENE-B}, MAYA \cite{MAYA-A,MAYA-B,MAYA-C}, Princeton University's code \cite{Princeton-A,Princeton-B,Princeton-C,Princeton-D}, SACRA-MPI \cite{SACRA-MPI-A,SACRA-MPI-B,SACRA-MPI-C}, SpEC \cite{SpEC-A,SpEC-B}, THC \cite{THC-A,THC-B,THC-C}, University of Illinois' code \cite{Illinois}.
+Furthermore, in recent years, a new generation of computational frameworks has emerged, such as Anthena++/AthenaK \cite{GR-Athena-A,GR-Athena-B,GR-AthenaK} (which is dedicated to conducting efficient simulations on general relativistic magnetohydrodynamics and achieves large-scale parallel scaling on both CPU and GPU calculations), GRChombo \cite{GRChombo-A,GRChombo-B} (which is designed using high-performance adaptive mesh refinement infrastructure Chombo, and it is also capable to simulate non-trivial systems in higher dimensional spacetimes), NRPy \cite{NRPy-A,NRPy-B,NRPy-C} (which streamlines automatical generation of numerical relativity code via Python with efficient curvilinear coordinate systems), SpECTRE \cite{SpECTRE-A,SpECTRE-B,SpECTRE-C,SpECTRE-D} and Nmesh \cite{Nmesh} (highly parallelizable programs based on the discontinuous Galerkin method).
+These numerical relativity codes and programs collectively provide substantial insights and guidance for investigating extreme astrophysical phenomena, enabling the precision modeling and gravitational waveform predictions of compact binary dynamics (such as black hole mergers and neutron star mergers).